EXPLAINER-What's in Trump's Middle East peace plan

 * Finding a solution to the plight of millions of Palestinian refugees. * Arrangements to share natural resources, such as water.

 * Palestinian demands that Israel remove its settlements in the West Bank and East Jerusalem.
-More than 400,000 Israelis now live among about 3 million Palestinians in the West Bank, with another 200,000 settlers in East Jerusalem.
+More than 400,000 Israelis now live among about 3 million Palestinians in the West Bank, with a further 200,000 settlers in East Jerusalem.
 WHAT DOES THE PLAN SAY?

-* A demilitarised Palestinian state to live peacefully alongside Israel. * The proposed map more than doubles the size of the land currently used by the Palestinians.
+Under Trump's proposals, the United States will recognize Israeli settlements in the occupied West Bank.
+The White House released a statement immediately after Trump's televised address outlining the main points:

 * Israel agreed to a four-year "land freeze" to secure the possibility of a two-state solution.
-But a senior Israeli official later played down the notion of a settlement freeze. * The status quo to be preserved at Jerusalem's Temple Mount/al-Haram al-Sharif complex.
+But a senior Israeli official later played down the notion of a settlement freeze. * The status quo to be preserved at Jerusalem's Temple Mount/al-Haram al-Sharif complex - which lies in the eastern part of the city captured by Israel in a 1967 war.

 * Israel to "continue to safeguard" Jerusalem’s holy sites and to guarantee freedom of worship to Jews, Christians, Muslims and other faiths. * Jerusalem to stay united and remain the capital of Israel.

 * The capital of the State of Palestine to include areas of East Jerusalem.
-Israeli Prime Minister Benjamin Netanyahu later said the capital would be in Abu Dis, which lies one mile east of Jerusalem's historic walled Old City. * An earlier - economic - part of the plan announced last June called for a $50 billion investment fund to boost the Palestinian and neighbouring Arab state economies.
+Israeli Prime Minister Benjamin Netanyahu said later the capital would be in Abu Dis, which lies a mile (1.6 km) east of Jerusalem's Old City. * An earlier - economic - part of the plan announced last June called for a $50 billion investment fund to boost the Palestinian and neighbouring Arab state economies.

-WHY WAS IT RELEASED NOW Critics say both Trump and Netanyahu are intent on diverting attention away from domestic troubles.
-Trump faces an impeachment trial while Netanyahu was indicted on corruption charges in November.
+WHY WAS IT RELEASED NOW?
+Critics say both Trump and Netanyahu are intent on diverting attention away from domestic troubles.
+Trump has been impeached and is on trial in the U.S. Senate, while Netanyahu was indicted on corruption charges in November.
 Both deny wrongdoing.

 But Trump faces his own political clock and could ill-afford to wait for months for Israel to decide its next prime minister, according to a source familiar with the peace team's thinking.
 WHAT ARE ITS CHANCES?